 If you’re on a fixed tariff, your supplier should give you between 42 and 49 days’ notice that it’s coming to an end.
 This is a handy reminder to start comparing to see if you can get a better deal.
 If you leave mid-contract, you might have to pay a penalty to exit.

 If you’re on a standard variable contract, you’re free to switch at any time.

 How long does it take to switch gas suppliers?

 Gas companies who sign up to the Energy switch guarantee promise switches will be completed in 21 days.

 This timeframe includes a two-week cooling off period in which you can change your contract or cancel it completely.
 Your energy supply won’t be interrupted at any point throughout the transition period.

 Green gas suppliers are still quite new, so they won’t all be available in every area of the country.
 If you’ve found a likely candidate for your gas supply, check with them to see if they cover your region.

-Will I get a smart meter from my new supplier?
+Will I get a smart meter from my new gas supplier?

-It depends on whether they have become available from your supplier in your area.
-The national roll-out programme aims to get a minimum of 85% of UK homes with a new smart meter by the end of 2024, so whoever your supplier is, you will most likely be offered one soon.
+It depends on whether they’re available from your supplier, in your area.
+The national roll-out programme aims to fit smart meters in all UK homes by the end of 2025.